dotnet/orleans-docs/src/blog/orleans-2.0-tech-preview-supporting-.net-core.md

 Sample application running Orleans in Linux

-Enjoy it, play with it, and lets us know what you think, either as GitHub issues, PRs or just come hang out in our Gitter channel.
+Enjoy it, play with it, and lets us know what you think, either as GitHub issues, PRs or just come hang out in our [Discord chat](https://aka.ms/orleans-discord).